alena-bartosh/speaking-eye/README.md

 For a comfortable interaction with SE, please fill in [the config](https://github.com/alena-bartosh/speaking-eye/blob/master/config/config.yaml).
 Here you can choose the color theme of the icon and set time limits for notifications.
-Also choose which activity you want to track (set 'all' for all) and which apps are considered harmful or distracting ('none' if no such apps).
+Also choose which activity you want to track (it is necessary) and which apps are considered harmful or distracting ('none' if no such apps).

 *'work_time_hours'* — is recommended to count with lunch.
 If *work_time* = 8 hours and *lunch* = 1 hour then it's better to set *work_time_hours: 9*.